-6 dColorPlot
+dColorPlot

-title If there should be a title displayed on the plotting field.
+densContour If density contours should be created for the plot(s) or not.
+Defaults to TRUE.
+If a density object, as generated by dContours, is included, this will be used instead. title If there should be a title displayed on the plotting field.
 As the plotting field is saved a jpeg, this title cannot be removed as an object afterwards, as it is saved as coloured pixels.
 To simplify usage for publication, the default is FALSE, as the files are still named, eventhough no title appears on the plot. plotDir If different from the current directory.
 If specified and non-existent, the function creates it.
 If "." is specified, the plots will be saved at the current directory.
 By default, a new directory is added if the created plots will be more than 1. truncate If truncation of the most extreme values should be performed for the visualizations.
 Three possible values: TRUE, FALSE, and a vector with two values indicating the low and high threshold quantiles for truncation. bandColor The color of the contour bands.
 Defaults to black. dotSize Simply the size of the dots.
-The default makes the dots maller the more observations that are included. multiCore If the algorithm should be performed on multiple cores.
+The default makes the dots maller the more observations that are included. continuous Boolean.
+Is the colorData parameter continuous?
+If default, then only numeric vectors with more than 20 values are considered continuous.
+This only applies to situations with single vectors.
+In situations where a dataframe is added as colorData, all variables are considered continuous. multiCore If the algorithm should be performed on multiple cores.
 This increases the speed if the dataset is medium-large (>100000 rows) and has at least 5 columns.
-Default is TRUE when the rows exceed 100000 rows and FALSE otherwise. nCores If multiCore is TRUE, then this sets the number of parallel processes.
+Default is TRUE when these above criteria are met and FALSE otherwise. nCores If multiCore is TRUE, then this sets the number of parallel processes.
 The default is currently 87.5 percent with a cap on 10 cores, as no speed increase is generally seen above 10 cores for normal computers. createOutput For testing purposes.
 Defaults to TRUE.
 If FALSE, no plots are generated.